Search Knowledge Base by Keyword

 Timeout – time before timeout condition is reached. t-dest below.

-VM Return to IVR – Return caller to IVR after reaching a user’s voice mail.
+VM Return to IVR – Return caller to IVR if reaching a user’s voice mail.

 Direct Dial Options (Default is Disabled) – Allow the caller to direct dial extensions while navigating the auto attendant.
 The reachable extensions can also be limited to a specific company directory.
 This is very useful for auto attendants with multiple sub menus.